>

 Collected by Henry Hammond from Mrs. R. Gale of Powerstock, Dorset, May 1906 [VWML HAM/3/18/15] .
 Hammond remarked: “I like this tune very much.”
 I am pleased to be the first to have sung this version since he collected it.
 Most collected versions seem to stem from the 1802 printed publication The Forsaken Nymph, however the song was widespread prior to this date, and always seemed to carry a handsome tune.

-In this video The Auldeners (Iona Fyfe, Callum Morton-Teng, Ellen Gira) perform The Cuckoo in a BBC Scotland Quay session, probably in early 2020:
+This video shows The Auldeners (Iona Fyfe, Callum Morton-Teng, Ellen Gira) performing The Cuckoo in a BBC Scotland Quay session, probably in early 2020:

 Megan Wisdom sang The Cuckoo in 2022 on her and Mossy Christian’s Live Sampler EP.